a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 * Fixes various issues with the dashboard icons and counts
 * Better handling of authentication issues and notices
 * Detect staging sites and prevent auto archiving from running.
+* Fixes bug where a missing auto archiving database option can result in posts still be indexed.

 = 1.3.2 =
 * Bugfix